USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 - Based upon the information provided in the final report, any written statements provided to the Panel, and its own interviews of the parties and others, the Panel will determine whether it is more likely than not that the Respondent violated the University Student Judicial Code.

-- If the majority of the Panel determines that the Respondent more likely than not violated the Judicial Code, the Panel will impose sanctions, up to and including suspension or expulsion from the University.
+- If the majority of the Panel determines that the Respondent more likely than not violated the Judicial Code, the Panel will issue a decision, including written findings of fact.
+If the Respondent is found in violation, the decision will be provided to the Vice Chancellor for Students, who will impose sanctions, up to and including suspension or expulsion from the University.
+In the event of absence or disqualification of the Vice Chancellor for Students, the Panel decision should be forwarded to the Chairperson of the University Judicial Board, or his/her designee, for review and imposition of sanctions.

 - Absent special circumstances, the University’s investigation and interviews will be concluded, and the Panel will issue a written decision notifying the parties of its determination as to whether there has been a violation of the Judicial Code within 60 days of the initial submission of the Complaint.
 The Respondent will be notified in writing of any sanctions imposed, and the Complainant will also be notified in writing of any sanctions, to the extent permitted by law.